selinachu/DUCC-cTAKES-AWS/README.md

 ```

-If following the instructions here, then the paths would be
+If following the set up instructions, then the paths would be
 ```
 export DUCC_HOME=“/home/ducc/apache-uima-ducc-2.0.1“
 export CTAKES_HOME=“/home/ducc/apache-ctakes-3.2.2”